Ibn al-Haytham: Legacy

 Alhazen made significant contributions to optics, number theory, geometry, astronomy and natural philosophy.
 Alhazen's work on optics is credited with contributing a new emphasis on experiment.

 His main work, Kitab al-Manazir (Book of Optics), was known in the Muslim world mainly, but not exclusively, through the thirteenth-century commentary by Kamāl al-Dīn al-Fārisī, the Tanqīḥ al-Manāẓir li-dhawī l-abṣār wa l-baṣā'ir.
 In al-Andalus, it was used by the eleventh-century prince of the Banu Hud dynasty of Zaragossa and author of an important mathematical text, al-Mu'taman ibn Hūd.
 A Latin translation of the Kitab al-Manazir was made probably in the late twelfth or early thirteenth century.
 This translation was read by and greatly influenced a number of scholars in Christian Europe including: Roger Bacon, Robert Grosseteste, Witelo, Giambattista della Porta, Leonardo da Vinci, Galileo Galilei, Christiaan Huygens, René Descartes, and Johannes Kepler.
-Meanwhile, in the Islamic world, Alhazen's work influenced Averroes' writings on optics, and his legacy was further advanced through the 'reforming' of his Optics by Persian scientist Kamal al-Din al-Farisi (died c.
+Meanwhile, in the Islamic world, Alhazen's legacy was further advanced through the 'reforming' of his Optics by Persian scientist Kamal al-Din al-Farisi (died c.
 1320) in the latter's Kitab Tanqih al-Manazir (The Revision of [Ibn al-Haytham's] Optics).
 Alhazen wrote as many as 200 books, although only 55 have survived.
 Some of his treatises on optics survived only through Latin translation.
 During the Middle Ages his books on cosmology were translated into Latin, Hebrew and other languages.